EW-EndWall/short/README.md

 ## License

-Distributed under the MIT License.
-See [LICENSE](https://github.com/EW-EndWall/SHORT/blob/main/LICENSE.md) for more information.
+Distributed under the Apache-2.0 License.
+See [LICENSE](https://github.com/EW-EndWall/SHORT/blob/main/LICENSE) for more information.